cmongis/imagejfx/FUNDING_CAMPAIGN.md

 # ImageJ FX Funding campaign

-ImageJ FX is a new interface for ImageJ which aims to make image analysis easier for everyone by using state-of-art User Interface technlogy and the latest User Experience trends.
+ImageJ FX is a new interface for ImageJ which aims to make image analysis easier for scientists by using state-of-art User Interface technlogies and the latest User Experience trends.

-Even if the project is still young, it has the potential of becoming one of the best Image Analysis Software for life sciences.
-Thanks to it extremely modular environment, ImageJFX can be extended to cover a wide range of scientific requirements and help tons of scientists to analyse their image without going through of stip and hard learning curve.
+Even if the project is still young, ImageJFX has the potential to become one of the best Image Analysis Software for life sciences.
+Thanks to it extremely modular environment, ImageJFX can be extended to cover a wide range of scientific requirements and help tons of scientists to analyse their images without going through a stip and hard learning curve.
 Arriving at the end of my PhD, I would like to maintain the software and raise a team dedicated to ImageJFX.
 To reach this goal, We are launching a crowd funding campaign to create an independant entity that will extend and maintain the project.

 ## What is already here
 This campaign aim to maintain an existing software, which means ImageJFX already offers numerous features that are beneficial for the user :